-- 3. Parents/guardians or emancipated students who assert an exemption from immunizations based on a religious or personal belief ("non-medical exemption") shall submit a standard exemption form or a signed statement to the school on an annual basis.
-Such submission shall occur at the beginning of each school year that the non-medical exemption is asserted. - 4.
-Parents/guardians or emancipated students who assert an exemption from immunizations based on a medical reason shall submit the required medical exemption form to the school one time.
-The medical exemption form shall be maintained on file at each new school the student attends. - 5.
+- 3. Parents/guardians or emancipated students who assert a nonmedical exemption must submit either a completed certificate of completion of the online education module administered by the Colorado Department of Public Health and Environment or a completed certificate of nonmedical exemption that is signed by a parent/guardian or emancipated student and a physician, qualified physician assistant, or advanced practice nurse on an annual basis.
+Such submission will shall occur at the beginning of each school year that the non-medical exemption is asserted. - 4.
+Parents/guardians or emancipated students who assert an exemption from immunizations based on a medical reason will submit the required medical exemption form to the school one time.
+The medical exemption form must be maintained on file at each new school the student attends. - 5.
+Each school in the district annually provides the school's specific immunization and exemption rates for the measles, mumps, and rubella vaccine for the school's enrolled student population for the previous school year compared to the vaccinated children standard. - 6.
 The district will provide upon request an immunization reporting form.
-The school nurse is responsible for seeing that required information is included on the form and transferred to an official certificate of immunization as required. - 6.
+The school nurse is responsible for seeing that required information is included on the form and transferred to an official certificate of immunization as required. - 7.
 If there is a failure to comply with the immunization requirements, the school nurse will personally notify the parent/guardian or emancipated student.
-Such notification will be accomplished either by telephone or in person.
-If this is not possible, contact will be by mail.
+Such notification will be accomplished by telephone, e-mail, or in person.
+If this is not possible, contact will be by physical mail.
 Emancipated students must be contacted directly rather than through their parents/guardians.
+The parent/guardian or emancipated student will be notified of the following: - a. that up-to-date immunizations are required under Colorado law. - b. that within fourteen (14) days of notification, the parent/guardian must submit one of the following: an authorization for administration of the immunization by public health officials; a completed certificate of medical or nonmedical exemption; a completed certificate of completion of the online education module administered by the Colorado Department of Public

-The parent/guardian or emancipated student will be notified of the following:
+Health and Environment; or documentation to the school showing that the next required immunization has been given and a written plan for completion of all required immunizations.

-- a. that up-to-date immunizations are required under Colorado law. - b. that within fourteen (14) days of notification, the parent/guardian must submit either an authorization for administration of the immunization by health officials or a valid exemption or documentation to the school showing that the next required immunization has been given and a written plan for completion of all required immunizations. - c. that if the required documentation is not submitted within fourteen (14) days of notification or if the student begins but does not continue or complete the written plan, the student will be suspended or expelled. - A student who fails to comply will be suspended by the principal for up to five days and notice of the suspension sent to the Health Department. - 8.
-If no certificate of immunization is received during the period of suspension, the superintendent will institute proceedings for expulsion. - 9.
-Any suspension or expulsion under this policy will terminate automatically upon compliance. - 10.
-Record of any such suspension or expulsion will be contained in the student's health file, with an appropriate explanation-not in the student's disciplinary file.
+- c. that if the required documentation is not submitted within fourteen (14) days of notification or if the student begins but does not continue or complete the written plan, the student will be suspended or expelled. - 8.
+A student who fails to comply will be suspended by the principal for up to five - days and notice of the suspension sent to the Health Department, in accordance with applicable law. - 9.
+If no certificate of immunization is received during the period of suspension, the superintendent will institute proceedings for expulsion. - 10.
+Any suspension or expulsion under this policy will terminate automatically upon compliance. - 11.
+Record of any such suspension or expulsion will be contained in the student's health file, with an appropriate explanation not in the student's disciplinary file.